 Journalist Law School

-Loyola Law School is offering fellowships to 35 professional journalists who have a minimum of three years of experience as a journalist.
+LMU Loyola Law School is offering fellowships to 40 professional journalists who have a minimum of three years of experience as a journalist.

 The challenge of reporting on the legal system without a law degree is daunting.
-To help support journalists who cover the courts on national, regional or local levels, the Civil Justice Program at Loyola Law School, Los Angeles, has developed the journalist law program consisting of a four-day intensive seminar on the legal system.
-Lectures, lodging and most meals are covered by the program.
-View the program overview or the 2015 JLS brochure for further details.
+To help support journalists who cover the courts on national, regional or local levels, the Civil Justice Program at Loyola Law School, has developed the journalist law program consisting of a four-day intensive seminar on the legal system.
+Lectures, lodging, and most meals are covered by the program.
+Please consult the program overview, information on past Journalist Law School (including alumni) or the JLS 2019 Brochure for further details.

 About the Application Process

 - The application will open in December 2019.

 - Applications will be due by Friday, Feb.
 14, 2020.

 The Fellowship Covers:

 - One-half of travel expenses*